Reviews You Can Rely On

 Henckels Classic56.5 HRC52 HRCForgedStainless steel (unspecified)

-The Victorinox doesn't feel like a particularly delicate instrument and wasn't quite capable of the same level of fine dicing detail that some of the other blades we tested accomplished.
+The Victorinox doesn't feel like a particularly delicate instrument and wasn't quite capable of the same level of fine-dicing detail like some of the other blades I tested.

 Still, it performed above average when pitted against some stiff (and expensive) competition.